PhaethonPsychis/web3worlds/readme.md

 How can communities leverage the programmable web3 to bring future realities into existence?<br>
 How can we help society envision solutions to long-term global challenges, get exposure, and experience future realities?<br>
 How can we form our world into the one we want rather than the one that may be available to us in the face of mass challenges?<br>
-### How this project will answer these questions
-The decentralized Worldbuilding and visual language.<br>

 There are three main motivations as to why we need to explore the potential of web3 to its full extent, why use a decentralized worldbuilding method to do it, and the new incentives mechanism.

 Web3 institutions and cyber to physical systems have a wide range of applications that could transform society and the global economy.